 Lesson 2: College is not the be-all and end-all

 When everyone else headed off to university, my friend did his own thing.
 By the time we’d finished slogging through Marxism, postmodernism and umpteen other -isms, he’d already graduated as an officer.

 While I was still paying off my student loan, he was traveling around the world for free, already owned several properties, and was well on the way to becoming a millionaire.

 The societal obsession with going to college is dumb.
 Higher education does make sense for a lot of people, and graduates earn far more over the course of their lifetimes than the average worker.
 But there are plenty of alternatives – the trades, the military, self-employment – which are just as lucrative, without the crushing debt.

 Seventeen-year-olds are not known for making brilliant decisions, and too many kids are pressured to go to university just because it’s the status quo.
 If I could go back and do things over, I’d definitely think about it long and hard.

 Lesson 3: Goals are crucial

-MMM is a naturally thrifty sort of guy, and disciplined enough to put in the hard yards.
+My friend is a naturally thrifty sort of guy, and disciplined enough to put in the hard yards.
 But he also had extremely specific goals.